Medically reviewed by Darshita Thakkar, Masters in Clinical Nutrition

 - Lunch: 1 bowl salad, half cup oatmeal along with one-fourth cup of skim milk, and finally a single peach.

 - Dinner: Keep it light with a vegetable chickpea salad followed by half cup oatmeal topped with skim milk.

 - Breakfast: Half cup oatmeal with one-fourth cup of skim milk and a dash of half teaspoon cinnamon.
 Top it with chopped apple pieces.

-- Lunch: 1 bowl of vegetable soup; only half cup oatmeal along with a similar amount of low-fat yoghurt and one apricot.
+- Lunch: 1 bowl of vegetable soup; only half cup oatmeal along with a similar amount of low-fat yogurt and one apricot.

 - Snack: 5-6 strawberries with 4-5 walnuts.